vishal-dembla/hrtech-tools-directory/README.md

 It eliminates the noise of bloated HR software directories by:

-- Curating tools relevant for modern recruiting and HR workflows
-- Categorizing them clearly for top-of-funnel, mid-funnel, and post-hire functions
+- Curating & categorizing HrTech Tools
 - Highlighting free tools and emerging solutions alongside established platforms
-- Offering an integrated blog with practical sourcing tips, tool reviews, and guides
+- Offering an integrated blog with category lists, tool reviews, and guides

 ---